What Is the NIST Cybersecurity Framework?

 CIS Controls for NIST Cybersecurity Framework

 The Center for Internet Security (CIS) publishes CIS Critical Security Controls.
-These map to the cybersecurity framework.
+These map to the framework.

 The most relevant section of CIS Controls is CIS Control 18, Application Software Security.
 This section recommends the following activities.